kichirouhoshino/sh.ppy.osu/README.md

 ## My edit of the osu!lazer flatpak
 ### Changes:
 - Add LatencyFleX
-- libstrangle for more flexible framerate capping (useful for VRR)
+- Add libstrangle for more flexible framerate capping (useful for VRR)
 - Stuttering fixes for Vulkan Renderer
 - Additional envvars for lower latency (adjustable using Flatseal or similar methods)
+- Prefer freedesktop runtime's SDL Libraries over the appimage ones.
 ### Environment Variables
 You can change these freely using Flatseal or KDE Plasma's flatpak settings.
 Or the CLI too.
   - `STRANGLE_FPS=0` Framerate cap.
 Make sure to set framelimit to unlimited in game settings